 - 1. The model for homelessness prevention in Southampton has significantly reduced homelessness in the City over the last decade, reducing homeless applications and acceptances from the 1000s to around 200 in 2012/13.
 However, homelessness remains in the system with 520 people still on the Homeless Healthcare Team's register.
 Welfare Reforms and a heavy reliance on private sector rented properties, of which a high proportion is unaffordable to those on or below the average wage in the City, are making the cycle difficult to break for entrenched individuals with chaotic lives and complex needs.
 The way services are funded is also changing adding increasing pressures on these vital preventative public services. - 2.
-For this Inquiry Homelessness was defined where an individual finds themselves sleeping rough, living in insecure or short-term accommodation or at risk of being evicted from their home. - 3.
+Homelessness for the purpose of this inquiry is where an individual finds themselves sleeping rough, living in insecure or short-term accommodation or at risk of being evicted from their home. - 3.
 The purpose of the Inquiry was to consider the impact of housing and homelessness on single people, a significant number of whom have complex needs, living unsettled and transient lives.
 The Panel examined the difficulties of delivering a preventative and planned approach to improve their health and wellbeing to reduce or minimise their health inequalities, supporting them to move into a settled and decent home.
-The Panel considered the quality and impact of housing that single homeless people are most likely to move on to. - 4.
-The rationale to focus on single homeless people stems from the high demand for single person's accommodation in the City, with over half of the 15,000 people on the Housing Register in need of single units.
+The Panel also examined the quality and impact of accommodation that single homeless people are most likely to move on to. - 4.
+The rationale to focus on single homeless people stems from the high demand for single person's accommodation in the city, with over half of the 15,000 people on the housing register in need of single units.
 Homeless families and older people over 65 are much more likely to be accepted as homeless due to a priority need. - 5.
-The objectives of the Inquiry were: - a.
-To understand how the current model for homelessness prevention supports and promotes better health outcomes for single people. - b.
+The objectives of the inquiry were: - a.
+To understand how the current model for homelessness prevention supports and promotes better health outcomes for single people - b.
 To recognise what works well and what needs to improve locally, learning from best practice nationally. - c.
 To identify if there are any gaps or blockages in homeless prevention and health interventions for single homeless people. - d.
 To explore how the Houses in Multiple Occupation (HMO) Licensing scheme contributes to the health and wellbeing of tenants who have been homeless, or at risk of homelessness, and what opportunities there are to provide further support by working in partnership with others. - e.
 To explore the adequacy of single person accommodation and the effectiveness of the support pathway that leads to settled accommodation for those who have been homeless, in line with any existing contract periods. - f.
-To consider further collaboration or invest to save opportunities that would
+To consider further collaboration or invest to save opportunities that would prevent future increasing demand or reduce homelessness in the city, within existing budget constraints.